-• Block RAM:
+Block RAM:

 - The amount of power block RAM consumes is directly proportional to the amount of time it is enabled.
 To save power, the block RAM enable can be driven Low on clock cycles when the block RAM is not used in the design.
-Block RAM Enable Rate, along with Clock rate, is an important parameter that must be considered for power optimization. - Use the NO_CHANGE mode in the TDP mode if the output latches remain unchanged during a write operation.
+Block RAM Enable Rate, along with Clock rate, is an important parameter that must be considered for power optimization. - Use the NO\CHANGE mode in the TDP mode if the output latches remain unchanged during a write operation.
 This mode is the most power efficient.
-This mode is not available in the SDP mode because it is identical in behavior to WRITE_FIRST mode. - I/O: I/O interfaces have to drive long distances with potentially more parasitic effects, hence they typically represent a large portion of the device power requirements. - VCCAUX: Use the lowest VCCAUX possible.
-This minimizes both the static and dynamic power for this voltage supply. - Inputs: Limit usage of internally referenced input standards. - IODELAY: Set the HIGH_PERFORMANCE_MODE property on the IDELAY2 to FALSE.
-When FALSE, this property increases the output jitter, but consumes less power. - IBUF_LOW_PWR: Set the IBUF_LOW_PWR property to TRUE on bidirectional and input I/Os.
-Make sure the design performance allows for this setting. - I/O Configuration: Review the I/O standard, drive strength, and on-chip termination settings in the context of your performance needs and evaluate if you can use lower drive strength using tristatable DCI I/O standards (T_DCI), get by without terminations, or use external terminations. - Outputs: - Use the lowest slew/drive/voltage level supported by the receiving chip(s). - No termination or series termination are preferred over parallel terminations.
-Signal integrity simulation tools can help with this determination. - Consider whether using on-chip or off-chip termination is the best option given your device thermal budget, system cost, and board real estate requirements. - Evaluate using lower voltage swing differential standards. - Evaluate if your application allows you to use transceivers instead of large parallel busses. - Evaluate the requirements of I/O features such as IBUF, IO DELAY, and others, and disable when performance allows. - Transceivers: - The GTX/GTH/GTP transceiver supports a range of power-down modes that may save power if applicable.
+This mode is not available in the SDP mode because it is identical in behavior to WRITE\FIRST mode. - I/O: I/O interfaces have to drive long distances with potentially more parasitic effects, hence they typically represent a large portion of the device power requirements. - VCCAUX: Use the lowest VCCAUX possible.
+This minimizes both the static and dynamic power for this voltage supply. - Inputs: Limit usage of internally referenced input standards. - IODELAY: Set the HIGH\PERFORMANCE\MODE property on the IDELAY2 to FALSE.
+When FALSE, this property increases the output jitter, but consumes less power. - IBUF\LOW\PWR: Set the IBUF\LOW\PWR property to TRUE on bidirectional and input I/Os.
+Make sure the design performance allows for this setting. - I/O Configuration: Review the I/O standard, drive strength, and on-chip termination settings in the context of your performance needs and evaluate if you can use lower drive strength using tristatable DCI I/O standards (T\DCI), get by without terminations, or use external terminations.